 Nature Baby Care diapers are made by Naty, a Swedish company started by Marlene Sandberg over 20 years ago.
 Marlene had concerns about what disposable diapers were doing to the environment.
 After five years of research, Marlene formed ECO by Naty and launched a biodegradable, environmentally friendly disposable diaper followed by a line of baby care products.
 Marlene's philosophy, as stated on the company website, "I started my company with the determination to make a high-performance diaper that was friendlier on nature and healthier for your child.
 ECO by Naty products are all that."

-The chart below provides a comparison of the 24 diapers we tested for this review including the Nature Baby Care diaper (blue) that earned the highest score in the group.
+The chart below is a comparison of the 24 diapers we tested for this review including the Nature Baby Care diaper (blue) that earned the highest score in the group.

-The sections below provide more information on how this diaper performed during testing compared to the other diapers we tested.
-The overall score is calculated using the individual metric scores with a heavier weighting for absorption and leakage, two functional aspects we think are critical for a great diaper.
+The sections below provide information on how this diaper performed during testing compared to the competition.
+The overall score is calculated using the individual metric scores with emphasis on absorption and leakage, two functional aspects we think are critical for a great diaper.